KuifengZhao/stokesWave/README.md

 1. StokesTheoryCombined.mlx

 This file is used to derive solutions for Stokes waves following the manuscript 'On Stokes Wave Solutions'.
 To be used with Matlab Live Editor for best view of equations.
+Note that running this file consumes lot of computer memory, and the fifth order derivation takes relatively long time.
+Try to close other programmes if you intend to run this file in live editor.

 2. toUseStokesTheory.m